How is Skin Cancer Treated?

 Types of treatment for skin cancer

 Skin cancer can be treated in several different ways.
 Not all treatment approaches are appropriate for every patient or cancer.
 Treatment options may include:

-Tissue-agnostic treatment.
-A tissue-agnostic treatment treats any kind of cancer as long as the cancer has a specific molecular change or biomarker that is targeted by the treatment.
+A tissue-agnostic treatment treats treats various forms of cancer as long as the cancer has a specific molecular change or biomarker that is targeted by the treatment.

 The US Food and Drug Administration (FDA) is the government agency that makes sure medications are effective and safe.
 Before the FDA approves a drug, it must be tested in several clinical trials.

 Researchers are working on finding new and better treatments for skin cancer.
 Clinical trials provide important information about these treatments.
 By participating in a clinical trial, you may get access to new treatments.
 You will receive excellent care and will be carefully monitored.
 You also help future patients, who will benefit from better treatments.

 However, clinical trials are not right for everyone.
 You must weigh the potential benefits with the potential risks.
 Potential risks include side effects, receiving a treatment that does not work, and the need for frequent medical visits.

 Not everyone qualifies to participate in a clinical trial.
 If you are considering a clinical trial, talk with your doctor.

 Treatment for skin cancer ranges widely.
 Your primary care doctor or dermatologist may be able to treat a small non-melanoma skin cancer in a single office visit.
 For large or aggressive tumors, you might need a plastic surgeon or dermatologist who specializes in extensive surgery and repair.
 If the cancer has spread beyond the skin tumor, you may be treated by a team of oncologists.